-What is the work culture for English teachers in France?
+What is the work culture of English teachers in France?

 What are your thoughts about teaching English in this amazing country?
 Is it the right option for you, or are you looking for another high-paying European destination like Sweden?
-If the climate and culture is what interests you, Spain is an amazing place for teachers to practice their craft.
+If the climate and culture are what interests you, consider amazing places in Asia for teachers to practice their craft.